Updated: 12 hours ago

 I have notice some bizarre things on this platform that I need to point out.

-This wouldn't be a problem if CrowdSpring have policy for sharing contest awards to participating designers equally if the clients is inactive for some period of time.
+This wouldn't be a problem if CrowdSpring have policy for sharing contest awards to participating designers equally if the clients is inactive for a long period of time.

 Unfortunately they don't.
 The platform intend to contact the client literally until the end of time if a project is abandoned, which means that the money will be held indefinitely when that happens.

 What I found interesting is that some of these abandoned contests are marked as 'Completed'.

 Usually when a contest is abandoned, they are marked as 'Overdue', which means CrowdSpring is waiting for the client to finish the project.

 However, if abandoned contest marked as 'Completed', then where the deposited prize money went?